meerkat-dataset/meerkat-dataset.github.io/README.md

 The total number of frames for each behaviour of interest, with a percentage of total frames.

 *For more information, and the description of each behaviour see the arXiv publication.*

+## Annotation format

+Each row of the annotation file contains the following information:
+>Frame number, object type, object ID, behaviour index, occluded, x1, x2, y1, y2

+**Object type:** 0 if the observation is a Meerkat, 1 if it is a pup (the approximate position of the pups was recorded, but they will probably be too small to detect).
+**Object ID:** This is the ID assigned to each individual.
+If the individual remains between frames, the ID will be present again at that frame number.
+The ID does not persist between videos.
+**Behaviour index:** Corresponds to the behaviour in the JSON file.
+**Occluded:** 1 if the observation is occluded.
+**x1, x2, y1, y2:** The pixel locations of the two corners of the bounding box.

 # Dataset and publication links
 * <a href="https://arxiv.org/abs/2306.11326">arXiv publication</a>